 According to the legend, once upon a time a snake and a boy were born together in an agricultural family residing in Chhapar village.
 It is said that both of them shared a very strong bond of love with each other.
 Once, it happened that the mother of the boy went to the fields for some work leaving him on the cot.
 To comfort the boy and provide him with some shade, the snake went stretching his hood on him.

 With the onset of this fair, you can witness and indulge yourself in various activities from playing games to devouring scrumptious food items.
-There are stalls for food, games and arts and crafts all around.
-The Punjabi people can also be seen dancing with a perpetual smile on their faces.
+There are stalls for food, games, and arts and crafts all around.
+The Punjabi people can also be seen dancing with perpetual smiles on their faces.

 Overall, it is a nice blend of fun, music, and dance.
 And from the past few decades, this fair has emerged to be one of the most popular and largest cultural gatherings of Ludhiana, Punjab.

 How to Reach Chhapar Mela 2023

 Ludhiana is an amazing place to explore the Indian heritage and culture.
 It is located at an approximate distance of about 307, 1,720, 1,831,2,483 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here by the following means of public transportation.

 To travel by air, you can either book a flight toChandigarhAirport (IXC) or Amritsar Airport (ATQ).
 Both of these airports are located (approx) 110 and 160 km from Ludhiana respectively and receive direct and connecting flights from other Indian cities.
 After deboarding at one of the airports, one may use the local transport to travel in the city and reach their respective destination.
 Ludhiana has its own airport as well but due to limited flight connectivity, it is advised to deboard at one of the above-mentioned airports.